Is Diet Culture Good or Bad? Support for Women in Salt Lake City, Utah

 About the Author

 Ashlee Hunt is a Licensed Clinical Social Worker (LCSW) who holds two bachelor's degrees from Southern Utah University in Psychology and Family Life and Human Development.
 She earned her master’s degree in Social Work from Utah State University.
-Ashlee owns Maple Canyon Therapy, an online counseling practice in Utah, where she works with women struggling with eating disorders at all levels of care.
+Ashlee owns Maple Canyon Therapy, an online counseling practice serving women in Salt Lake City, Utah, where she works with women struggling with eating disorders at all levels of care.
 Her extensive experience and dedication reflect a deep commitment to helping women achieve better mental and emotional well-being.